 Katrin has given numerous media interviews including BBC World Service, RBB Kulturradio and the Deutsche Presse Agentur.
 She welcomes media requests about postwar German history and current political culture.

 - Schreiter, Designing one nation: The politics of economic culture and trade in divided Germany.
-Oxford University Press, forthcoming in 2020.
+New York: Oxford University Press, 2020.

 - Carter, J. Palmowski, and K. Schreiter, eds.
 German division as shared experience: Interdisciplinary perspectives on the postwar everyday.
 New York/London: Berghahn Books, 2019.